maRce10/marce10.github.com/_posts/2017-03-17-Creating_song_catalogs.md

 This is how it works:

 * The function plots a matrix of spectrograms from signals listed in a selection table (a data frame similar to the example data frame `selec.table` in [warbleR](https://cran.r-project.org/package=warbleR))
-* This graphs are saved as image files in the working directory (or path provided)
+* The graphs are saved as image files in the working directory (or path provided)
 * Several images are generated if the number of signals don't fit in a single file
 * Spectrograms can be labeled or color tagged to facilitate exploring variation related to the parameter of interest (e.g. site, song type)
 A legend can be added to help match colors with tag levels and different color palettes can be used for each tag